 - Pneumonia

-Digital Monitoring and Implementation Mechanism
+Digital Monitoring and Implementation Mechanism of IGMSSY

-The scheme incorporates digital monitoring tools, including:
+The Indira Gandhi Matri Shishu Sankalp Yojana incorporates digital monitoring tools, including:

 - Poshan Tracker